Today’s Reading: 1 Kings 5:1–6:38, Mark 4:1–25, Prov 1:20–27

 but the cares of the world and the deceitfulness of riches and the desires for other things enter in and choke the word, and it proves unfruitful.(Mark 4:19, ESV)

-The deceitfulness of materialism can choke out the word of God.
-Meditate on the word of God today, over and above the concerns of this life.
-Find a moment to be quiet today, to silence the chocking hold of materialism.
+The deceitfulness of materialism can choke out the word of God, mediate on the word of God today over and above the concerns of this life.
+Find a moment to be quiet today, to silence the checking hold of materialism.

 But those that were sown on the good soil are the ones who hear the word and accept it and bear fruit, thirtyfold and sixtyfold and a hundredfold.”(Mark 4:20, ESV)